 - Material has to be at least 78F before you shoot the material.
 If not, your pump may go off ration.
 The ISO side doubles in thickness every 10F; it drops.

 - Allow the material to sit for a minimum of 30 minutes before shaving.

-- Have your razor snapper down low when you go to shave the control joints.
+- Have your razor scraper down low when you go to shave the control joints.